ApolloCareIO/General-Documentation/REGULATORY_ROADMAP.md

 │                    PHASE 1 DISCLOSURES                          │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                 │
 │  ⚠️  This is NOT insurance.                                     │
 │                                                                 │
 │  ⚠️  Sharing of medical expenses is voluntary.                  │
 │                                                                 │
 │  ⚠️  There is no guarantee that your expenses will be shared.   │ │                                                                 │
-│  ⚠️  This program is not subject to state insurance regulations. │ │                                                                 │
+│  ⚠️  This program is not subject to state insurance regulations.│ │                                                                 │
 └─────────────────────────────────────────────────────────────────┘
 ```